“They are AMAZING. Every emotion captured!

 You guys are amazing – big kisses to you!”

 Shortly after the law was passed allowing same-sex marriages, we were booked for a wedding nearly two years ahead.
-We had met Leah and Amelia while working on the wedding of their friends Steph and Mark (see blog post from 2014).
 Right from the first time we spoke to them about their wedding plans, we knew theirs was going to be a dazzling, emotional and deeply personalised day.

 The Matara Centre, which lies on the edge of Kingscote Park in rural Gloucestershire, was the venue of choice.
 Created around a Grade II listed mansion house, the venue boasts a wide variety of spaces, woodlands and stunning formal gardens.
 The Matara Centre is an eclectic, beautiful but slightly different wedding venue.
 And it suited Leah and Amelia perfectly.